 At work we’ve been using lenses from Hong Kong’s SLR Magic.
 They are working out well for video applications where smooth manual control and a little “character” are more important than sharpness.
-This page collects my notes about working on these lenses.
+This page collects my notes about working on these 12mm lenses.
+I have another page dedicated to the 25mm variant.

 NOTE: I’m not a professional lens tech.
 Proceed at your own risk!
 If you have feedback, let me know.